 Packing your wardrobe is a whole other topic.
-See How to Pack - Steps for Choosing Your Minimalist Wardrobe.
+See The Process for Creating Your Perfect Travel Capsule Wardrobe <.

 most of the nice-to-haves should stay behind